rillonline/writing/kearsarge/kearsarge.md

 Tell him to figure this out."

 "OK," Josh said, fingering is link.
-"You're going to owe me one of those fancy wet wire links when this is all done."
+"You're going to owe me one of those fancy linkslike you have when this is all done."

-"If I'm around to get it done for you, I will," I promised. p\>"I'm sending him the decryption data, too.
+"If I'm around to get it done for you, I will," I promised.

+"I'm sending him the decryption data, too.
 Can he manage that?"
 Josh asked.

 "He can or he'll find someone to do it," I said.